rpun101/Learn-Guitar/README.md

    1. Set Long Term Goals

       Having a long term goals helps.
 You will have a direction of where you are going.
 Then you can practice towards your goal, go one step closer to your goal each day.
 It is also helpful to set some deadline.
 Say something like, By the end of year, I am going to learn to play at least one song.
 Maybe know the notes on the neck of guitar by the end of month.
 This will help you keep track of what you are learning.
-      Some goals
+      Some goals:

          + Play/Jam in a band
          + Entertain in a group
-         + Learn that slick Pink Flyod solo
+         + Learn that slick Pink Floyd solo

       The sense of purpose is great, because often times, questions will be asked as to why you are doing boring practice sessions.